Handmade lettering guides

 My old lettering had spunk and personality at the expense of consistency and legibility.

-Old and redux versions of an old panel
+Original and reconstructed versions of an old panel

 In conclusion